awslabs/multi-az-workshop/content/lab-3/index.en.md

 ![alarm-details](/static/alarm-details.png)

 We can see that both the server-side and canary alarms are in the `ALARM` state, confirming that both perspectives see the impact of the failure.
-One of the requirements for the server-side alarm to identify single AZ impact was to ensure more than one server was being impacted.
+If you recall from Lab 1, one of the requirements for the server-side zonal impact alarm is for more than one server was being impacted.
 Said another way, we want to ensure that the failure impact is seen broadly in that AZ.
 Otherwise, replacing a single bad instance is a more efficient mitigation strategy.
 The next section will explore that specific requirement.

 #### Look at Contributor Insights Data